Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 TFAS is infusing America 250 lessons into the classroom by weaving enhanced instruction on the Founding, rule of law, free enterprise and civic virtue into core courses—including American Political Thought and the internship seminars—and reinforcing them through themed lectures on America's 250th Birthday.

-Civic Leadership Seminars
+Spring Honors Civic Leadership Seminar

-The new TFAS Civic Leadership Seminars offer interactive educational programs for college students exploring economic freedom and free speech through the lens of the American Founding.
+The new TFAS Honors Civic Leadership Seminars offer interactive educational programs for college students exploring economic freedom and free speech through the lens of the American Founding.
 These seminars combine expert-led discussions with hands-on civic exercises that bring constitutional principles to life.
-Topics include: -Don Devine: The Roots of American Constitutional Greatness
+Topics include:

 Declaration of Independence Tours